About Rhiannon

 Since taking on an allotment in July 2019, Rhiannon has developed a love for growing food, flowers and working on the land.
 As a self-confessed total amateur grower, having never even managed to keep a house plant alive, she began her growing journey after seeing a friend find joy in their own allotment and decided she would give it a go - and there began the learning of how to sow, plant, mulch, compost and everything in between.

-Fast forward 5 years and Rhiannon has now developed the skills and knowledge needed to grow her own food, sharing her learning across social media via her instagram page, speaking at festivals and to community groups across the Southwest of England, as well as writing articles for popular gardening magazines.
+Fast forward 7 years and Rhiannon has now developed the skills and knowledge needed to grow her own food, sharing her learning across social media via her Instagram page, speaking at festivals and to community groups across the Southwest of England, as well as writing articles for popular gardening magazines.
+She also runs educational workshops for children, young people and adults to equip them with the skills and knowledge to learn to grow their own food and become more self-sufficient.

 She has recently combined her love of growing and her passion for serving the community to found a community food action project, designing a community garden growing fresh produce to donate to food action initiatives in and around Exeter, Devon.
-Devon Dig and Donate, although still in it’s first year, has already donated multiple harvests and kilos of fresh food to local community fridges and larders, and supported a range of local community groups.
+In it’s first year, Devon Dig and Donate CIC, has already over 1000 kilos of fresh, organically grown food to local food banks and community fridges and larders, supporting a range of local community groups.

 Growing